msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

     > "The Sagarmatha may Brace 2/scene."
   * This change reflects the modification made to the Brace action while preserving the intent of Heroism (getting a "free Brace").

+### GMS Chomolungma

+#### Chomolungma Frame

+* Change Wide Area Code Pulse so that only a single Invade option is chosen and then applied to all targets.

 ## IPS-N

 ### IPS-N Core Bonuses